-In order for every child to have a "Head Start" in realizing his/her full potential, Broward's HS/EHS Program provides early intervention and prevention services to all children.
+Broward County Public Schools' HS/EHS Program provides early intervention and prevention services to all children.
 BCPS has embraced a multidisciplinary team approach to facilitate providing individual education and related support services to special needs students in the least restrictive environment.
-During the 2016-2017 school year, the HS/EHS program implemented an Assessment Team to ensure the timely identification, eligibility, and placement of students with disabilities in the least restrictive environment.
-The Assessment Team consists of a Speech-Language Pathologist, two School Psychologists and a Behavioral Technician.
-As a result of the new Assessment Team, students (99%) with a signed consent were evaluated by the end of the school year.
-Students who were not assessed by the end of the year were due to difficulties with attendance.
+During the 2017-2016 school year, the HS/EHS program continued with an Assessment Team to ensure the timely identification, eligibility, and placement of students with disabilities in the least restrictive environment.
+The Assessment Team consisted of a Speech-Language Pathologist, two School Psychologists and a Behavioral Technician.
+After a tiered approach to identifying and ensuring students with disabilities remained in the Head Start program, the program met the 10% disabilities requirement.

 BCPS Exceptional Student Education (ESE) Specialists function as the Local Education Agency (LEA) servicing the special needs of Head Start children housed at each elementary school site.
-Speech/Language disabilities (serviced by the school-based speech/language pathologist), continues to rank the highest in incidence of recorded disabilities for the 2016-2017 school year.
+Speech/Language disabilities (serviced by the school-based speech/language pathologist), continues to rank the highest in incidence of recorded disabilities for the 2017-2018 school year.
 Other disabilities such as Developmental Delay, Other Health Impairment, Vision Impairment, Hearing Impairment, Autism Spectrum Disorder, as well as Emotional/Behavior disorders contribute to the overall disabilities count.
 All disabilities are addressed in the classroom through individualization of lesson plans in accordance with Individual Education Plans (IEPs), Individual Family Service Plans (IFSPs), health care plans, and specific needs.
-The HS/EHS Disabilities Specialist and the Head Start teams work closely with the school based ESE Specialist to ensure that services are rendered and provide follow-up assistance and support to the classroom teacher.
+The HS/EHS Disabilities Specialist and the Head Start teams work closely with the school-based ESE Specialist to ensure that services are rendered and provide follow-up assistance and support to the classroom teacher.
 All ESE students are identified in TSG so that progress can be tracked and monitored.
-The Assessment Team continues active involvement in the Collaborative Problem Solving Process through participation in Collaborative Problem Solving Team (CPST) meetings with teachers and teacher specialists.
-During the 2016-2017 school year, the Assessment Team participated in 78 CPST meetings.
+The Assessment Team continues active involvement in the Collaborative Problem-Solving Process through participation in Collaborative Problem-Solving Team (CPST) meetings with teachers and teacher specialists.

-The HS/EHS Program provides enrollment opportunities to children with disabilities in order to meet the required 10% disabilities enrollment.
+The HS/EHS Program provides enrollment opportunities to children with disabilities to meet the required 10% disabilities enrollment.
 The recruitment period for children with disabilities begins in January for the upcoming year.
 Recruitment strategies include collaboration with the Florida Diagnostic and Learning Resources Center (FDLRS)/Child Find, Children's Diagnostic and Treatment Center (CDTC), and the District's Pre-K ESE program.
 In addition, HS/EHS application information is provided to community agencies and school-based preschool disabilities programs.
-The HS/EHS program has applied for a waiver for the 10% disabilities enrollment requirement for the 2016-2017 program year.

 BCPS provides a variety of placement options for preschool children with disabilities ranging from most to least restrictive environment.
 BCPS and HS/EHS recognizes a child with disabilities can often learn more readily in a group with typically developing children rather than in a separate group for children with disabilities.
-The Head Start/AM-PM Intensive Speech and Language Program is a continuing partnership that offers a half-day placement option.
+The Head Start/AM-PM Intensive Speech and Language

-Under this model, Preschool ESE students with Speech and/or Language ESE eligibility, who are HS eligible and enrolled at Sheridan Hills Elementary School, receive comprehensive family services and educational support from HS staff.
-Additionally, an integrated placement option was offered this school year.
+Program is a continuing partnership that offers a half-day placement option.
+Under this model, Preschool ESE students with ESE eligibility, who are HS eligible receive comprehensive family services and educational support from HS staff.
+Additionally, several integrated placement options were offered this school year.
 Under this model, Pre-K ESE/Head Start Integrated classrooms consist of equal numbers of preschool students with an ESE eligibility and Head Start students without an ESE eligibility.
 This model provides an inclusive environment for all students to benefit from.